 Ellis married Miss Gertrude Septima Manders in 1895 at Newton Abbott, Devon.

 During World War One Ellis acted as county director of the British Red Cross for Caernarvonshire.

 Ellis died on 16 May 1919 at his home in Pwllheli, Caernarvonshire.

 |Above: The carte de visite's reverse side showing the former collector's pencil note identifying the sitter as Fraser

-name as "Mellis" into this it actually reads "PMellis" .
-The original writer (Ellis himself?) for some reason left out
+Brown Mellis.
+The name actually reads "PMellis" .
+The original writer (Ellis himself?) for some reason left out the

-the spaces and periods between the first two initials and used a large lower case "e" in place of the capital version of
+spaces and periods between the first two initials and used a large lower case "e" in place of the capital version of that